nkapashi/bashScripts/README.md

 # Shell Scripts

 A drop off location for various shell scripts.
+Additional information and description for each shell script can be found below.

 ## **Contents:**